USS Corry (DD-817): 1964–1981

+She entered one of the milestones of the ship’s career in the summer and autumn of 1964, when she took part in Fleet Rehabilitation and Modernization (FRAM) I, a program intended to extend the life of some of the Navy’s ships.
+Planners envisioned carrying out the initiative in three phases, which in the case of World War II-vintage destroyers consisted primarily of installing equipment and systems to enable the ships to contend more effectively with the numerous and increasingly capable East Bloc submarines.
+Perhaps most dramatically, Corry underwent a FRAM I conversion to embark and operate a Gyrodyne QH-50 Drone Anti-Submarine Helicopter (DASH).
+The work included adding a small hangar and flight deck aft, and systems to facilitate controlling DASH.
+Shipyard workers and sailors also installed an eight cell Mk 112 to launch RUR-5 Anti-Submarine ROCkets (ASROC) amidships, mounted two new Mk 32 triple torpedo tubes that could launch 12.75-inch Mk 44 antisubmarine homing torpedoes, furthermore enlarged and modernized the Combat Information Center, and installed new radar, sonar, and electronic warfare systems.
+The ship wrapped up her conversion in September 1964.

 Corry performed a Western Pacific cruise from September 1968 to April 1969 in support of US forces in Vietnam.
 The ship sailed 49125 nmi round trip out of Norfolk, Virginia.
 While supporting US forces during the Vietnam War, the ship fired 6,607 5"38 cal rounds, destroyed 72 structures and bunkers with 15 known enemy kills.

 Corry was decommissioned and struck from the Naval Vessel Register on 27 February 1981.

 Greek service

 The ship was transferred to Greece on 8 July 1981, and served in the Hellenic Navy as Kriezis (D217).
 She was stricken in 1994.
 On 8 April 2002 the ship was removed from Souda Bay, Crete to be towed to Turkey for scrapping.